irtf-chair/code-of-coduct/draft-perkins-irtf-code-of-conduct.md

 # Participation

-Recognising the need to bring new work and new ideas to the IRTF, to address both technical and non-technical challenges relating to the ongoing development of the Internet, the IRTF will seek to encourage research relating to the development of the Internet in all its diversity and for all its users.
+The IRTF seeks to encourage research relating to the development of the Internet in all its diversity and for all its users, considering both technical and societal challenges of such development.

+To encourage broad participation, reflecting this diversity, participants should consider accessibility and access-related concerns when organising IRTF research group meetings, workshops, conferences, and other events.
-To encourage and broaden participation, the IRTF will work to provide travel grants, fee waivers, childcare, and other support to allow students, early career researchers, members of under-represented groups, and others who might otherwise be unable to participate, to attend IRTF research group meetings, workshops, conferences, and other events.
-Accessibility and access concerns should be considered when organising such events.
+The IRTF will work to support this by providing travel grants, fee waivers, childcare, and other support to allow students, early career researchers, members of under-represented groups, and others who might otherwise be unable to participate.

-IRTF participants will work to make meeting materials available online in a timely manner, and will work to ensure that such materials are broadly accessible.
-Where possible, remote participation options will be provided for IRTF events to support those who cannot attend in person.
+Participants should work to make meeting materials available online in a timely manner, and to ensure that such materials are broadly accessible.
+Participants should work to enable remote participation in IRTF events to support those who cannot attend in person.

 # Rationale